 If you’re vegetarian or vegan, you can skip the chicken or swap it with firm tofu.
-If you skip, combine the Soboro Seasonings and Slurry together and add into the broth.
+If you skip, combine the Soboro Seasonings and Slurry together and add to the broth.

 3. Put everything together and make a thick savory sauce

-When the turnips are tender, you add the Soboro into the dashi broth.
+When the turnips are tender, you add the Soboro to the dashi broth.
 Finally, add the slurry to the broth, which makes a delicious, thicker, richer, and more luxurious sauce.

 3 Tips Before Cooking This Recipe